Homeownership Program & Application FAQs

 We will hold a random selection.
 Qualified applicants will be notified of the next steps.

-If you are a qualified applicant and you are not selected via random selection, we will keep your name and application on standby.
-If a selected family is deselected/withdraws from the program for any reason, we will reference the standby list.
+The applications are held in the order in which they were drawn in the lottery until the closing/transfer of the home occurs.
+If a selected applicant is deselected/withdraws from the program for any reason, we will reference the order of applications for a next applicant.
 We will also add all applicants who are not selected to our notification list.
-This means you will be notified when we begin to accept applications for future properties.
+This means you will be notified of the opportunity to apply for future properties.

 Applicants who provide a completed application will receive some sort of notification regarding the status of their application: more information needed, you do not qualify, or you do qualify.
 Notifications are sent via email and/or USPS.